eat-sleep-fortnite-repeat/eat-sleep-foo-repeat.github.io/index.md

 Aiden's feedback:
 "I liked the searching and adding your own recipe functionality.
 I think the site could use a visual overhaul and some of the menus are confusing."

+Mairi's feedback:
+"I thought the website was very easy to use and well designed to help me get what i was looking for.
+This has great potential for college students!"

 # User Guide

 ## Logging in